MinnPost/object-sync-for-salesforce/README.md

 Implements a mapping functionality between Salesforce objects and WordPress objects.
 This is based on the [Drupal Salesforce Suite](https://github.com/thinkshout/salesforce) (version 7.x-3.x-dev), but strives to use WordPress conventions rather than Drupal's whenever possible.

+Below is summary information, but you can also access [full documentation](https://github.com/MinnPost/salesforce-rest-api/blob/master/docs/index.md).

 ## About

 This plugin creates a mapping functionality between Salesforce objects and WordPress content types.
 For any supported WordPress content types (e.g. post, page, user, or any custom content type in your installation), you can assign Salesforce objects that will be created / updated when the data in WordPress is saved.
 For each such assignment, you choose which WordPress and Salesforce fields should be mapped to one another.